Fictitious assets are expenses presented as assets.

 What are Fictitious assets?

-Assets which are fictitious and does not represent any real value are called as Fictitious Assets.
-For example, its a common practice to present the capital loss as fictitious asset and amortize that loss over a period of time.
-The one example of fictitious asset is preliminary expenses.
+Fictitious assets are not real and do not represent any real value.
+For example, it’s common practice to present a capital loss as a fictitious asset and amortize that loss over time.
+One example of a fictitious asset is preliminary expenses.

-Fictitious assets are nothing but expenditure which are recorded as assets.
+Fictitious assets are nothing but expenditures that are recorded as assets.
 They do not represent any value.
 So, the answer is no.

 What’s Fictitious Meaning?

-Fictitious meaning isn’t require in-depth analysis.
-We can take fictitious definition in literal sense.
-So, fictitious means unreal or fabricated (asset in this context).
+Fictitious meaning doesn’t require an in-depth analysis.
+We can take the fictitious definition in the literal sense.
+So, fictitious means unreal or fabricated (an asset in this context).

 These two assets are not the same.
-However, both of these does not have physical existence.
+However, neither has physical existence.
 Intangible assets provide financial value.
-For example, intangible asset such as copyright provide rights to the owner for intellectual property such as ownership over the books or music works etc. Whereas Fictitious assets is an imaginary asset.
-Therefore, fictitious assets is different than intangible assets.
+For example, intangible assets such as copyrights offer the owner intellectual property rights, such as ownership over books or musical works.
+Fictitious assets are imaginary assets.
+Therefore, fictitious assets are different from intangible assets.

 Is Preliminary expense a capital expenditure?

-Preliminary Expense is in nature of Capital item.
-If we recognize the total preliminary expense in the statement of profit and loss then it distorts the total income for the year.
-Further, the benefits arising from such expense last for more than one year.
-As such, the preliminary expense is recognized as asset.
+Preliminary Expenses are Capital items.
+Recognizing the total preliminary expense in the statement of profit and loss distorts the total income for the year.
+Further, the benefits arising from such expenses last for more than one year.
+As such, the preliminary expense is recognized as an asset.

-Goodwill is an intangible asset and it derives it value when entity acquires another business.
-That’s the price for the trust and reputation build over the period of time.
+Goodwill is an intangible asset that derives its value when an entity acquires another business.
+It’s the price for the trust and reputation built over time.

 How about an example?

-Small Company is into the Footwear business for more than a decade.
-Consumers really like the Small Company products and is another name for the quality products.
+Small Company has been in the Footwear business for more than a decade.
+Consumers like Small Company products, which are another name for quality products.

-Book value of Small Company Net assets (Assets after reducing the liabilities) is $10K.
+The book value of Small Company Net assets (Assets after reducing the liabilities) is $10K.
 However, the Market price is $15K.
-The difference between the Market value and Book Value equals to $5K.
-Payment of excess price over and above the book value results in recording Goodwill in the books.
+The difference between the Market value and Book Value equals $5K.
+Payment of an excess price over and above the book value results in recording Goodwill in the books.

-After buying the Small Company, Big Company sells all its products under the brand name of Small Company because for its quality.
-So, big company earns more profits.
-That’s how Big Company makes money from buying the goodwill (business of Small Company).
+After buying the Small Company, the Big Company sells all its products under the brand name of the Small Company because of its quality.
+So, the Big company earns more profits.
+That’s how a big company makes money by buying the goodwill (business of a small company).

-However, the fictitious assets are deferred expenditure and does not have any realizable value.
+However, the fictitious assets are deferred expenditures and do not have any realizable value.

-Can we classify fictitious asset under Current Assets (or) Non-current Assets?
+Can we classify fictitious assets under Current Assets or Non-current Assets?

-Presentation of Fictitious assets is at the end under the assets side (after Current and Non-Current Assets Section).
-However, we can present it under Current or Non-current asset to adhere with any legislature requirements based on the amortization period of those assets.
+Presentation of Fictitious assets is at the end under the assets side (after the Current and Non-Current Assets Section).
+However, we can present it under Current or Non-current assets to adhere to any legislative requirements based on the amortization period of those assets.

-This is very subjective and depends on actual benefit.
-The context of business plays a crucial role in determination of the period .
-So, there is no predefined formula for that.
+This is very subjective and depends on the actual benefit.
+The business context is crucial in determining the period, so there is no predefined formula.

-Does Fixed Assets and Fictitious assets are one and the same?
+Are Fixed Assets and Fictitious Assets the same?

-The answer is no. The nature of both the assets are different.
-Fictitious asset is a deferred expenditure but not at all real asset.
-Its just a different accounting treatment.
+The answer is no. The nature of both assets is different.
+A fictitious asset is a deferred expenditure, but not a real asset.
+It’s just a different accounting treatment.

-Similar to Non Fictitious asset, these Fictitious assets will also have a charge to the income statement as amortization.
+Similar to Non-Fictitious assets, these Fictional assets will also be charged to the income statement as amortization.

 Understanding the Miscellaneous expenses which are grouped under Fictitious asset: